CyberFlameGO/svnpython/Doc/tutorial/datastructures.rst

             print row[i],
         print

-In real world, you should prefer built-in functions to complex flow statements.
+In real world, you should prefer builtin functions to complex flow statements.
 The :func:`zip` function would do a great job for this use case::

     >>> zip(*mat)